AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 Null Values
 -------------

-* A pointer that does not point to any actual data has a null value
+* A pointer that does not point to any actual data has a :ada:`null` value
 * Without an initialization, a pointer is :ada:`null` by default
 * :ada:`null` can be used in assignments and comparisons